MicrosoftDocs/defender-docs/defender-for-iot/device-discovery.md

 ---
-title: Device discovery for Microsoft Defender for IoT in XDR Defender portal
+title: Device discovery for Microsoft Defender for IoT in the Defender portal
-description: This article describes the device discovery concept Microsoft Defender for IoT in XDR Defender portal ms.service: defender-for-iot
+description: This article describes device discovery for Microsoft Defender for IoT in the Defender portal. ms.service: defender-for-iot
 author: limwainstein
 ms.author: lwainstein